MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 [!INCLUDE [version-header](includes/version-header.md)]

-A number of tools support copy, clone, or import operations of test items&mdash;such as, test plans, test suites, and test cases.
+Several tools support copy, clone, or import operations of test items&mdash;such as, test plans, test suites, and test cases.
 Test cases describe the steps to take to run a test and validate a feature implementation or bug fix.
 Test suites group test cases, and optionally other test suites, into a particular order.
 Test plans define a collection of test suites to run for a particular iteration or release.

 Each test case is designed to confirm a specific behavior.
 Test cases may belong to one or more test suites, however test suites can belong to one and only one test plan.